Gariloz/MaxCamEnhanced/README.md

 * Unified settings for all characters and accounts (optional)
 * Per-character profiles
 * Easy configuration via interface menu or `/maxcam`, `/mc` commands
-* Localization: English and Russian
+* English and Russian localization

 ## Installation